 - Whether the harm was foreseeable

 - Moral blame attached to the owner’s actions

 - Burden of the duty to the owner

 - Benefit to the community for imposing the duty of care to the owner

 Depending on the circumstances surrounding your slip and fall accident, you may be able to prove the owner who invited you to his home owed you the highest standard of care.
 Your injuries are the result of a breach of this duty.

 Proving a Homeowner’s Obligation

-It's complicated to determine the homeowner’s duty to you, and whether this standard of care was breached according to California’s premises liability laws.
+It's not easy to determine the homeowner’s duty to you and whether this standard of care was breached according to California’s premises liability laws.
 However, you can hold the owner responsible for compensating you with the assistance of an experienced slip and fall accident attorney.